Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Numerical experiments

 \subsubsection{Heat Conduction in 2D}

 The heat conduction problem from \citet{wang2021eigenvector} has been shown to be more effectively learned by in KAN than by MLP \citep{wang2024kolmogorov}.
 To evaluate whether the proposed RBF-KAN can also handle multiscale physics-informed problems, we compare RBF-KAN and Free-RBF-KAN against MLP and the original KAN.
-The governing heat conduction equation can be written as
+The governing equation is given by